 - Barking

-- Regular brushing and clipping of the wiry coat
+- Regular brushing and clipping

-- A considerable number of health problems
+- A considerable number of potential health problems

 A West Highland White Terrier may not be right for you.